 Create a Marketing Plan Based on Objectives

 Facebook advertising is just one element of your marketing plan and should be treated as such.
-You need to be sure you are communicating to your audience through other media such as newsletters; content marketing (blogging), Instagram, etc.
+You need to be sure you are communicating to your audience through other media such as newsletters; content marketing (blogging), Instagram, etc. Also, learn more about Etsy promoted listings 2019 and beyond.

 Before creating and executing any advertising, clearly define your objectives, and be specific.